 From lobbyist to chess player

-“Two years ago, my job was to influence policy officers at DNB and other institutions.
+“Three years ago, my job was to influence policy officers at DNB and other institutions.
 Now I'm a policy officer.
 After completing my degree in political science, I went to work for a London-based financial lobbying firm.
 My task following the Brexit referendum was to exert influence to ensure as much access to the European markets as possible for the British banking sector.
 I found the game of exerting influence at the European level to be especially appealing.
 As a non-financial, I had to amass financial expertise on my own by taking courses and feeling my way through the world of finance.

 After working as an external influencer for a couple of years with indirect results, I decided I wanted to start influencing things from the inside with more immediate results.
 That's when I saw the vacancy for a policy officer with DNB.
 The timing was perfect!
 Thanks to my experience as a financial lobbyist, I had a good understanding of what makes banks tick and how they might respond to DNB policy decisions.
 It's a lot like playing chess.
 You always have to think a few moves ahead.